Roy Grounds: Career

 On his return to Australia in 1932, Grounds shared an office with Mewton, who had already set up a solo practice the previous year, where they worked on projects separately, but published under "Mewton & Grounds".
 One of their first projects that is attributed to Grounds was radically modern for Melbourne - located in the hills of Upper Beaconsfield, Wildfell, built in 1933, was a long flat roofed rectilinear composition of white painted brick, with red and cream brick details and corner windows.
 This was followed in 1934 by the Milky Way Cafe in Little Collins Street, a venture of the United Milk Producers Society to encourage milk consumption, with modern tubular steel furniture and flush recessed lighting panels.
 While Mewton produced many designs in a Modernism combining the brick volumes of Willem Dudok with European Bauhaus starkness, Grounds also designed a number of houses influenced by the simple, rough modernism of US West Coast architect William Wurster.
-The most notable expression of this influence are a series of houses including Portland Lodge, Lyncroft and the Ramsay House, all on the Mornington Peninsula, the Fairbairn House in Toorak and the house for the Chateau Tahbilk winery.
+The most notable expression of this influence are a series of houses including Portland Lodge, Lyncroft, and the Ramsay House, all on the Mornington Peninsula, the Fairbairn House in Toorak and the house for the Chateau Tahbilk winery.

 Grounds also designed in a more Streamline Moderne style, with his own family holiday house on the Mornington peninsula nicknamed "The Ship" due to its long horizontal asbestos-cement sheet flat forms topped by a pipe railing and a glass walled lookout, and the similarly styled Rosanove House in nearby Frankston.

 In 1938, Grounds ended the partnership with Mewton when he went to England to be with Betty Ramsay, the wife of a client, both returning 1939.

-Grounds had to restart his career, and in 1940-41 designed a series of unusually modern flat developments in the Toorak area.
+Grounds had to restart his career, and in 1940&ndahs;41 designed a series of unusually modern flat developments in the Toorak area.
 The unadorned Clendon, in Clendon Road Armadale, and the cream brick Moonbria in Mathoura Road, with its balustrades topped with Swedish blue tiles, were both 'minimum' studio flat developments, while Quamby and Clendon Corner were one bed flats.
 All shared similar, sometimes matching, tightly laid out kitchenttes and bathrooms, with fold down elements, simple but sturdy finishes, built-in cupboards and wardrobes, and in some cases furniture designed by Grounds was also used.

 During World War II he served in the Royal Australian Air Force (1942—1945) as a Flight Lieutenant, performing works and camouflage duties.
 After the war, Grounds retired for a few years, returning in 1951 as a senior lecturer at the School of Architecture at Melbourne University.
 In 1953, he resumed his architectural practice and produced a series of houses, including his own, based on pure geometric shapes.
 The Leyser House was triangular, the Henty House was circular, and his own house was square, with a central circular courtyard.
 This theme was repeated in later projects, including the circular Round House in Hobart, and the square Master's Lodge at Ormond College.